 4. Peeing in Trash Cans

 In the West, we’re convinced that kids aren’t ready developmentally for potty training until they’re 2-years-old.
 And, honestly, we’re kind of right.
 One-year-olds really can’t make it to the potty in time.
 It’s just that, in China, nobody cares where the kid pees.
 In fact, kids in China pee everywhere.
-It was one of the first things I saw after my plane touched down in China: a father holding his child over his head like Simba before the Pride as a steady stream of urine flowing from the kid and into a trash can.
 They’ll pee in trash cans, they’ll pee on trees, and they’ll even just whip it out and pee on the sidewalk, right where everyone’s walking.
 And that works.

 5. Deciding How Far You’re Willing to Go

 I’ll be honest, we didn’t go all the way.
 We hung out on the potty, we let our boy pee on trees, and we even ran a one-week intensive “no pants allowed” potty training, similar to the American three-day weekend version.
 Because of all that, we could call our boy potty trained at two.
 But hadn’t been willing go all the way.
 We weren’t about to have our child running around outside with a hole in his pants or peeing on sidewalks as he strolled through town.
 Maybe if we had, we would have had him potty-trained a year earlier before arriving in China ⏤ but we were only willing to go so far.